 These homemade hash browns are perfectly crispy on the outside and fluffy on the inside.
 An easy side dish that’s ready in just 20 minutes!

 Hash browns are one of my favorite side dishes to make when we do breakfast for dinner that is unless I am making leftover mashed potato pancakes.
 They’re quick, easy and only take a few simple ingredients.
 Plus I love that they are done in just 20 minutes.

 When making hash browns, I’d recommend using russet potatoes.
 They’re super starchy, which means they’ll crisp up nicely on the skillet.
 They’re also really easily to shred, which makes them the perfect potato to use.
 You can leave the skin on or peel it off before shredding…your choice.

-I use a large-holed cheese grater to shred my hash browns.
+I use a large-holed cheese grater to shred mine.
 Once you’ve washed and dried them, simply grate the potatoes one by one on the cheese grater until each potato is gone.
 A medium-sized potato should give you about 1 cup of hash browns.

 To achieve that deliciously crispy texture, it’s important that all of the excess water is completely gone from the potatoes before frying.
 So after you wash your potatoes, make sure to use a fine towel, cheese cloth or paper towel to squeeze out any extra water.